-Something else to watch out for: a cage-type flat pedal with sharp edges may cut into the base of a trainer or other non-cycling-specific shoe too, which can be uncomfortable and damage your shoe’s sole.
+Something else to watch out for is a cage-type flat pedal with sharp edges that may cut into the base of a trainer or other non-cycling-specific shoe, which can be uncomfortable and damage your shoe’s sole.

-So clipless pedals may trump flats if you’re a regular riding and commuting in all weathers.
+Clipless pedals may trump flats if you’re a regular rider and commuting in all weathers.
 Plus, you can choose bike-specific shoes that keep your feet drier and warmer on your ride and change shoes when you arrive, so you won’t have wet feet all day.

 Pros and cons of flat pedals